simonsdave/ecs/tests/load/README.md

-# Load
+# Load Testing

-This directory contains tests and documentation to think through, determine and validate service performance and stability under various load/stress scenarios.
+This directory contains tests and documentation to validate service performance and stability under various load/stress scenarios.

 [Locust](http://locust.io) is the core load testing tool used to drive requests thru an ECS deployment. [run_load_test.sh](run_load_test.sh) is